The Polish Ex-Combatants Association in Great Britain Trust Fund

 - Individual Welfare Support: Financial assistance for Polish ex-combatants and their families in need, including travel costs and living expenses

-- Organizational Support: Grants to Polish cultural, heritage, and veterans' organizations
+- Organisational Support: Grants to Polish cultural, heritage, and veterans' organisations

 Application method: Direct contact with the Trust Fund - no public online application portal identified.